 Another good option is Pure Detergent.
 It’s made only with soap berries and aloe vera so it should work for almost anyone’s skin.

-Please share your thoughts on this Homemade Laundry Detergent for Babies after you try it!
+Please share your thoughts on this detergent once you try it!